Global impact of emerging internetwork fields on the low solar atmosphere: Introduction

 \section{Introduction}

 Internetwork (IN) magnetic fields are dynamic magnetic structures that populate the interior of supergranular cells \citep{LivingstonHarvey, Smithson1975}.
-They are spread all over the Sun \citep{Wang}, maintain the photospheric network \citep{Gosicetal2014}, and may hold a significant fraction of the total magnetic energy stored at the solar surface \citep{TrujilloBueno2004}.
+They are spread all over the Sun \citep{Wang}, maintain the photospheric network (NW) \citep{Gosicetal2014}, and may hold a significant fraction of the total magnetic energy stored at the solar surface \citep{TrujilloBueno2004, 2021ApJ...915L..20T}.
 For these reasons IN fields are considered to be the main building blocks of the quiet Sun (QS) magnetism (see \citealt{BellotRubioOrozcoSuarez2019} for a review).

-Recent Hinode observations showed that IN fields mainly appear in the form of magnetic bipoles in the photosphere \citep{2022ApJ...925..188G}, likely generated by small-scale surface dynamo \citep{Rempel2014}.
-According to some numerical models \citep{Isobeetal2008, Amarietal2015, MorenoInsertisetal2018}, and observations \citep[e.g.,][]{MartinezGonzalezBellotRubio2009, MartinezGonzalezetal2010, 2021ApJ...911...41G}, these fields may upon appearance in the photosphere rise through the lower atmospheric layers, and locally heat the chromosphere and transition region.
+Recent Hinode observations showed that IN fields mainly appear in the form of magnetic bipoles in the photosphere \citep{2022ApJ...925..188G}, likely generated by small-scale surface dynamo \citep{Rempel2014}, but other scenarios are also possible \citep{2011ApJ...729..136P, 2012ApJ...755..175M, 2023ApJ...944...95T}.
+According to some numerical models \citep{Isobeetal2008, Amarietal2015, MorenoInsertisetal2018}, and observations \citep[e.g.,][]{MartinezGonzalezBellotRubio2009, MartinezGonzalezetal2010, 2021ApJ...911...41G}, these fields may upon appearance in the photosphere rise through the lower atmosphere, and locally heat the chromosphere and transition region.